Cleveland Drug Crime Attorneys

 These cases can be far more complicated than simply filing the above motions and making preparations for trial.
 Each case is different and we base our strategy and representation on what your case requires.
 Our Cleveland drug crime lawyers will challenge the evidence and make sure you are properly defended.
 We are not the type of attorneys who take the police, or prosecutor, at their word.
 We make them prove their case.
 We will fight for you by filing motions to dismiss and motions to suppress after a misdemeanor or felony drug charge.
-Sometimes, we have to use creative drug possession defenses and, if necessary, we will utilize possession and trafficking expert witnesses to testify to the examination performed on the drugs you allegedly possessed or trafficked in.
+Sometimes, our Cleveland drug crime attorneys have to use creative drug possession defenses and, if necessary, we will utilize possession and trafficking expert witnesses to testify to the examination performed on the drugs you allegedly possessed or trafficked in.